A cosmological model describing the early inflation, the intermediate decelerating expansion, and the late accelerating expansion by a quadratic equation of state: Basic Equations of Cosmology

 The Einstein equations

-relate the geometrical structure of the spacetime ($g_{ij}$) to the material content of the universe ($T_{ij}$).
+relate the geometrical structure of the spacetime ($g_{ij}$) to the content of the universe ($T_{ij}$).
 For the sake of generality, we have accounted for a possibly non-zero cosmological constant $\Lambda$.
-Given Eqs. (\ref{b1}) and (\ref{ei2}), these equations reduce to
+Given Equations (\ref{b1}) and (\ref{ei2}), these equations reduce to

 where dots denote differentiation with respect to time.
 These are the well-known cosmological equations describing a non-static universe first derived by Friedmann \cite{weinberg}.

 The Friedmann equations are usually written in the form